extrel-hg/sfmlsnake/snake/READMEdev.md

 Version flags:

 * COMPATIBILITY - Wheter or not this version savefiles etc. will work with another version.
 Some parts may still work with previous versions.
+May also be increased when a major update to the backend happens, or if the project structure (on the programmers end) majorly changes.
 * MAJOR - Incermented if added new feature systems, heavily reworked existing ones, or added large features.
 * MINOR - Incremented if added small to medium features in existing systems, or if they were reworked.
 NOT INCREMENTED if new feature systems were added.
 Then MAJOR is incremented.
 * PATCH - No new features, just bug fixes.